faanross/faanross.github.io/content/posts/course01.md

 3. **Current directory**

-In the same image we can see the **Current directory**, that is the "working directory" of the process, which is the directory where the process was started from or where it is operating.
-We can see here that the current directory is the desktop since that's where it was initiated from.
+In the same image, we can see the **Current directory**, which is the "working directory" of the process.
+This refers to the directory where the process was started from or where it is currently operating.
+We can see here that the current directory is the desktop, since that's where it was initiated from.

+{{< figure src="/img/where_you.gif" title="" class="custom-figure-3" >}}

 Now this could happen with legitimate scripts or applications that are using `rundll32.exe` to call a DLL function.
 However, seeing `rundll32.exe` being called from an unusual location like a user's desktop could be suspicious, particularly if it's coupled with other strange behavior.

 4. **Command-line arguments**

 And again in reference to the same image we once more we see that the **Command-line** is `rundll32.exe`.
-Again, we already saw this before where I discussed why this is suspicous - we expect `rundll32.exe` to be provided with arguments.
+We already saw this before where I discussed why this is suspicious - we expect `rundll32.exe` to be provided with arguments.

 5. **Thread Start Address**

-On the top of the Properties window select `Threads`.
+On the top of the Properties window select the `Threads` tab.

-{{< figure src="/img/image055.png" title="" class="custom-figure" >}}
+{{< figure src="/img/image055.png" title="" class="custom-figure-2" >}}

 We can see under `Start address` that it is mapped, meaning it does exist on disk.
-So this just tells us that this is not a Reflectively Loaded DLL, since we would expect that to have an unknown address listed as `0x0`.
+This essentially tells us that this is *not* a Reflectively Loaded DLL, since we would expect that to have an unknown address listed as `0x0`.

 6. **Memory Permissions**

-- On the top of the Properties window select `Memory`.
-- Now click once on the `Protection` header to sort it.
-- Scroll down until you see `RWX` permissions, that is of course if it exists.
+On the top of the Properties window select `Memory`.
+Now click once on the `Protection` header to sort it.
+Scroll down until you see `RWX` permissions.

-{{< figure src="/img/image056.png" title="" class="custom-figure" >}}
+{{< figure src="/img/image056.png" title="" class="custom-figure-3" >}}

-- And indeed we see the presence of two memory spaces with **Read-Write-Execute** permissions, which as we learned is always suspicious since there are very few legitimate programs that will write to memory and then immediately execute it.
+Indeed we see the presence of two memory spaces with **Read-Write-Execute** permissions, which as we learned is always suspicious since there are very few legitimate programs that will write to memory and then immediately execute it.

 7. **Memory Content**

-- Finally let's double-click on the larger of the two (172 kB) since this typically represents the payload.
+Finally let's double-click on the larger of the two (172 kB) since this typically represents the payload.

 {{< figure src="/img/image057.png" title="" class="custom-figure" >}}

+tk xxx cont here

-- And immediately we can see two clear giveaways that we are dealing with a PE file: first we see the magic bytes (`MZ`), and we see the strings we associate with a PE Dos Stub - `This program cannot be run in DOS mode`.
+And immediately we can see two clear giveaways that we are dealing with a PE file: first we see the magic bytes (`MZ`), and we see the strings we associate with a PE Dos Stub - `This program cannot be run in DOS mode`.
 - So once again it seems suspect.

 That's it for our live memory analysis: feel free to exit Process Hacker.
 Let's discuss our results before moving on to our post-mortem analysis.